pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 * Xcode 6+
 * wxWidgets
 * Perl
-* gettext and create_dmg (For building the installation package, can be fetched from Homebrew)
+* gettext and create-dmg (For building the installation package, can be fetched from Homebrew)
 * Yubikey libraries: libyubikey, libykpers-1

 If you are building on Apple Silicon or M1, you need the following in addition to the above: